parisni/mimic-omop-guidelines/01-introduction.rst

 	- freely-available database via PhysioNet : https://mimic.physionet.org/
   	- A public github was created : https://github.com/MIT-LCP/mimic-code with many contributers around the world.
 	- Data are collected each 5 years, semi automatically.
-	- This database is de-identified and open, and one can exploit the data after passing an online exam on clinical ethic.
+	- This database is de-identified and open, and anyone can exploit the data after passing an online exam on clinical ethic.
 	- over 300 publications from international researchers independant from the MIT
 	- health-related data associated with over forty thousand patients who stayed in critical care units between 2001 and 2012(4).
 	- It includes both administrative data (demographic, ICD9, procedures) and clinical data (examination, laboratory results, medication administration and notes)